The United Nations estimates there may be as many as 23 billion chickens on this planet right now.

 Young chicks are very fragile and wobbly.
 Their legs will take a week or so to get stronger as their muscles continue to develop.

-Tiny chicks grow incredibly fast.
-They can double in size in the first month of life alone.
+Tiny chicks grow remarkably fast.
+They can double their sizes within the first month of life alone.

-By the age of six to eight weeks depending on the breed you are raising (around 60 days for most), the young chicks have entered the adolescent stage of life – they are now pullets.
+At the sixth to eighth week, depending on the breed you are raising (around 60 days for most), the young chicks have entered the adolescent stage of life – they are now pullets.

 Chicken Life Cycle As A Pullet